isoaxe/cors-server/railway/README.md

 9. Prepend the API request in your application code with the server URL as generated in the previous step [like so](https://github.com/Isoaxe/ravenous/blob/master/src/util/searchYelp.js#L10).
 That's it, you've implemented the server!

 **Tip:** Railway uses a Procfile just like Heroku.
 This has already been created in this repository.
 This instructs the Railway Node app on how to start the server.

+**Tip:** Continious deployment means that subsequent updates to the linked GitHub repo automatically deploy to Railway.
+No need to manually deploy!